 what happens at a cacao ceremony?

-Cacao ceremonies are a beautiful way to bring friends or even family together to celebrate or commemorate special moments in time such as birthdays and hen parties to name a couple.
+Cacao ceremonies are a beautiful way to bring friends or even family together to celebrate or commemorate special moments in time such as birthdays and bridal showers to name a couple.
 If you are interested in arranging a private ceremony, please feel free to contact me to discuss your requirements.